 He is the author of twelve books, including leading casebooks and treatises about constitutional law, criminal procedure, and federal jurisdiction.
-His most recent books are, We the People: A Progressive Reading of the Constitution for the Twenty-First Century (Picador Macmillan) published in November 2018, and two books published by Yale University Press in 2017, Closing the Courthouse Doors: How Your Constitutional Rights Became Unenforceable and Free Speech on Campus (with Howard Gillman).
+His most recent books are The Religion Clauses: The Case for Separating Church and State (with Howard Gillman) (Oxford University Press 2020), and We the People: A Progressive Reading of the Constitution for the Twenty-First Century (Picador Macmillan 2018).

 In 2016, he was named a fellow of the American Academy of Arts and Sciences.
 In 2017, National Jurist magazine again named Dean Chemerinsky as the most influential person in legal education in the United States.